leoncvlt/loconotion/README.md

 - All editing features will be disabled - no ticking checkboxes or dragging kanban boards cards around.
 Usually not an issue since a public page to serve as a website would have changes locked.
 - Dynamic elements won't update automatically - for example, the calendar will not highlight the current date.

 Everything else should be fine.
+Loconotion re-implements the logic on client side for the following dynamic elements so they still work:

+- Toggle blocks (nested ones too!)
+- Anchor links
+- Embeds
+- Name column on tables become a link to the page of the database item in that row

-Loconotion rebuilds the logic for toggle boxes and embeds so they still work; plus it defines some additional CSS rules to enable mobile responsiveness across the whole site (in some cases looking even better than Notion's defaults - wasn't exactly thought for mobile).
+On top of that, it defines some additional CSS rules to enable mobile responsiveness across the whole site (in some cases looking even better than Notion's defaults - wasn't exactly thought for mobile).

 ### But Notion already had an html export function?